 Very pleased on affordability – I was paying approximately £30 per week now just £12 per week – and I can stay nice and warm for that!
 I’ve never been happier.
 No damp problems now – all gone.

 Pioneered by Kensa, the ‘micro ground source heat network’ features an individual ground source heat pump installed inside each home linked to a network of communal boreholes.
 Each property uses their own preferred energy supplier and pays only for the heat they use.
-The design also reduces drilling costs; typically the most cost-prohibitive aspect of a ground source heat pump installation – and ensures project eligibility for the Government’s Non-Domestic Renewable Heat Incentive (RHI), securing the property owner (in this case Coastline Housing) quarterly payments for 20 years for the renewable energy that the ground source heat pumps produce.
+The design also reduces drilling costs; typically the most cost-prohibitive aspect of a ground source heat pump installation – and ensures project eligibility for the Government’s Non-Domestic Renewable Heat Incentive (RHI: this scheme has now closed – please visit this page to explore other funding), securing the property owner (in this case Coastline Housing) quarterly payments for 20 years for the renewable energy that the ground source heat pumps produce.

 With typically two thirds of the heating sourced from the ground, for free, the borehole installations are providing an infrastructure which will deliver an affordable heat and hot water solution for Coastline’s properties for the next 100 years.